Caffeine Withdrawal Symptoms: Top Fifteen

 - Gradually ease back

-If you are consciously giving up caffeine, it may be wise to gradually wean yourself off of caffeine as opposed to going cold turkey.
-We recommend Wean Caffeine as a systematic and precise way to gradually reduce your caffeine consumption to zero over a 30 day period (Wean Caffeine is something we helped get to market).
+If you are consciously giving up caffeine, then gradually wean yourself off of caffeine as opposed to going cold turkey.
+We recommend Wean Caffeine as a systematic and precise way to gradually reduce your caffeine consumption to zero over a 30 day period (Disclosure: Wean Caffeine is something we helped get to market).

 - Take pain relievers

 Taking aspirin, ibuprofen, or Tylenol can help ease headaches and muscle pain symptoms associated with withdrawal.

 Staying well hydrated is key during the withdrawal process and will help you feel better.

 - Get plenty of rest

 It’s helpful to plan for your withdrawal during a weekend or a time when productivity isn’t a necessity.
 Sleeping a lot the first day or two is pretty common.

 Most people won’t feel like exercising, but it will actually make you feel better.
 Exercise causes the release of dopamine, which is now in short supply in the absence of caffeine.
 You’ll need all the dopamine you can get, so get moving.

 Improving your diet will help.
 Eating plenty of fresh vegetables and fruit will provide your body with the nutrition it needs thus delivering natural energy and promoting a more positive frame of mind.